-The Education Department coordinates tours of the Nebraska History Museum, creates and distributes teacher resources, and is the first place for teachers to get help with history questions.
+The Education Department coordinates, "Museum-on-the Move" programs at our 1500 R Street building in Lincoln while the Nebraska History Museum is closed for renovation creates and distributes teacher resources, and is the first place for teachers to get help with history questions.

 Tour any other Historical Society facility by contacting that facility directly.

 8 a.m. to 5 p.m., Monday through Friday.